-Buchans Resources Limited (the "Company" or Buchans") is incorporated under the laws of the province of Ontario, Canada.
+Buchans Resources Limited ("Buchans" or the "Company") is incorporated under the laws of the province of Ontario, Canada.
+The Company's registered business address is 181 University Ave., Suite 1413, Toronto, Ontario, M5H 3M7.

 The Company is in the business of exploring its exploration and evaluation properties and has not yet determined whether its exploration and evaluation assets contain economically recoverable mineral reserves.
 The underlying value and the recoverability of the exploration and evaluation properties is entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of the exploration and evaluation properties, and the generation of future profitable production or proceeds from the disposition of the exploration and evaluation properties.